kubestash/docs/docs/guides/backends/local/index.md

 backupstorage.storage.kubestash.com/local-storage-with-nfs created
 ```

->For NFS backend, KubeStash may have to run the network volume accessor deployments in privileged mode to provide KubeStash CLI facilities.
-In this case, please configure network volume accessors by following the instruction [here](/docs/setup/install/troubleshooting/index.md#configuring-network-volume-accessor).
+>For network volumes such as NFS, KubeStash needs to deploy a helper network volume accessor deployment in the same namespace as the BackupStorage.
+This deployment mounts the NFS volume, allowing the CLI to interact with the backend.
+You can configure the network volume accessor by following the instructions [here](/docs/setup/install/troubleshooting/index.md#configuring-network-volume-accessor).

 ## Next Steps